HoneyKat11/Shapes-Calculator/UPDATES.md

 **Link:** <br />

-**Summary:** The purpose of this task will be to add a method of logging errors in the code so when it is run errors are documented to avoid purely relying on manual reporting of vulnerabilities in the code.
+**Summary:** The purpose of this task will be to add a method of logging errors in the code so that when it is run errors are documented to avoid purely relying on manual reporting of vulnerabilities in the code.

 # Planning Issues